Taxonomic Hierarchy

 Location and Range

-Tegenaria domestica (Barn Funnel Weaver) has been sighted in the following countries: Canada, Denmark, Finland, United States.
+Tegenaria domestica (Barn Funnel Weaver) has been sighted in the following countries: Canada, United States.

 Tegenaria domestica has also been sighted in the following states: Colorado, Connecticut, Hawaii, Idaho, Indiana, Michigan, Minnesota, Missouri, Montana, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Dakota, Utah, Vermont, Wisconsin.